thelounge/thelounge-theme-solarized/README.md

-# lounge-theme-solarized
-🎨 A simple theme with Solarized colours
+🎨 A simple theme with Solarized colours for The Lounge

 ```
-lounge install lounge-theme-solarized
+thelounge install thelounge-theme-solarized
 ```

 ![](screenshot.png)